triton-inference-server/server/docs/model_configuration.rst

 Model Warmup
 ------------

-For some framework backends, model initialization may be delayed until the first inference is requested, TF-TRT optimization for example, which introduces unexpected latency seen by the client.
+When a model is loaded by Triton the corresponding model framework initializes for that model.
+For some frameworks, some or all of this initialization is deferred until the model receives its first inference request (or first few inference requests).
+As a result, the first (few) inference requests can be significantly slower due to deferred initialization.

+To avoid these initial, slow inference requests, Triton provides a configuration option that enables a model to be "warmed up" so that it is completely initialized before the first inference request is received.
+When the :cpp:var:`ModelWarmup
+<nvidia::inferenceserver::ModelWarmup>` option is used, Triton will
+not show the model as being ready for inference until model warmup has completed.

 The model configuration :cpp:var:`ModelWarmup
 <nvidia::inferenceserver::ModelWarmup>` is used to specify warmup
 settings for a model.
 The settings define a series of inference requests that Triton will create to warm-up each model instance.
 A